 Don't miss the collections of butterflies shown above - fascinating!
 As the signs say, these butterflies are farm-raised, and collected only after they die from natural causes.
 None are killed.

-The Boston Garden Show also features winning entries from two floral design competitions.
+The Boston Garden Show also features winning entries from floral design competitions.
 The stunning arrangements attract large crowds - and lots of photos.